ThomasStolt/Get_Vigor165_DSL_Status/README.txt

 # Get Vigor 165 DSL Status
 # ========================
 #
-# This script will read the online status of the DrayTek Vigor 165 from the
+# This script will read the (A)DSL status of the DrayTek Vigor 165 from the
 # router via SNMP and control a group of Philips Hue lights to indicate the
 # status of your DSL connection via colours.
 # Red (solid): script could not estalish a connection to your DSL